I’d like to run Western States. Where do I begin?

 What is the deadline for getting my entry in?

 The lottery registration is open for about one week during November.
 For specific opening and closing dates refer to the online Calendar.

 Can I enter by mail?

-No, hard-copy applications are no longer accepted.
-You must apply online at UltraSignup.com.
+No, you must apply online at UltraSignup.com.
 Please note: You must have a valid email address to be able to sign up.